VatsAbhinav777/Expense_Tracker/README.md

 # Instructions for testing
 1. Start the App: Run the script.
 You should see the main menu.
 2. Test Adding: Select option 1 .
-Enter an amount (e.g., 50 ) and a description (e.g., Snacks ).
+Enter an amount (e.g., 150) and a description (e.g., Coffee ).
 3. Test Viewing: Select option 2 .
-Verify that "Snacks" appears with the correct price.
+Verify that "Coffee" appears with the correct price.
-4. Test Calculation: Add a second expense (e.g., 100 ).
-Select option 2 again and verify the total matches the sum (e.g., 150.0 ).
+4. Test Calculation: Add a second expense (e.g., 1200 ).
+Select option 2 again and verify the total matches the sum (e.g., 1350 ).
 5. Test Exit: Select option 3 to close the application.

 # Screenshots